gera2ld/nebula-easy/README.md

     volumes:
       - './data:/app/data'
 ```

+Then visit `http://localhost:4000` and manage your networks and hosts.
+All data (including CA) will be stored in `./data/db.json`.

+Note:

+- The dashboard only helps you to generates configuration and certificates, the whole process can be done offline.
+- The dashboard should not be exposed to the public because it contains the root CA. One choice is to deploy it on your personal laptop.

+### Lighthouse / Host

 After creating a network and devices, download the configuration for each device and copy the the corresponding device.